congsinhv/health_management_frontend/docs/project-overview-pdr.md

 2. Users can maintain medication list with schedules
 3. Users can store emergency contact information
 4. Users can manage healthcare provider contacts

+#### Schedule Management Module

+1. Users can create new health schedules with specific goals (gain, lose, maintain).
+2. Users can define schedule mode (fixed or flexible) and select days of the week.
+3. Users can add exercises to weekly plans, specifying duration, estimated calories, and description.
+4. Users can update the status of individual exercises (pending, completed, skipped, in_progress).
+5. Users can update the overall status of a schedule (active, paused).
+6. Superseded schedules are automatically filtered and not displayed as active.
+7. Users can view a list of all their active and paused schedules.

 ### Non-Functional Requirements